Integral Life Practice Starter Guide

-Integral Life Practice is a new approach to well-being, awareness, and transformation.
+Integral Life Practice is a comprehensive but astonishingly simple approach to well-being, awareness, and transformation.
 Rather than focus on merely one aspect of the self, ILP brings a whole and balanced approach to realizing the full spectrum of your being, providing you with the very best and most effective practices to help you Wake Up, Grow Up, Clean Up, and Show Up in your life, your relationships, and your work in the world.

 Thus, Integral Life Practice is a whole and balanced approach to practicing for life — our individual lives, the lives of others, even the life of the planet.

 ILP contains specific practices within a framework that holds them together.
 The practices and the framework are equally important.
 The practices ensure that you’re actually doing something, not just thinking about it.
 The framework makes sense of what you’re doing, giving everything a place.

 We’ve designed ILP to be as easy and flexible as possible.
 We know how busy most people’s lives are, and how important it is to work with your busy schedule.
 But we’ve also included as much as possible, so you can go as deep as you wish.
 An ILP can take as little as 5 minutes a day—or it can expand up to many hours.
 It’s up to you.

 Integral Life offers live, daily, guided ILP Practice Sessions with dozens of deeply-experienced Practice Leaders from all over the world, which you can experience from the privacy of your own living room.

 We also offer dozens of self-directed practices, featuring some of the most skillful teachers, leaders, and artists on the planet.